Library

 You may think that if I remember everything, I would be good at taking tests and passing classes, but that is not true when you think about all the times History got the story wrong or some corrupt official scribe put their spin on a story to benefit themselves.
 I have to reread everything from the current era's perspective to get tests right, knowing that it's different from what they believe it to be.
 So, with each life after Master Xu, I would start with basic mind mapping and filing.
 Each new body would have to relearn what I had previously known.
 This is where muscle memory is something you must teach yourself repeatedly.
 There are many things my mind remembers, but a new body doesn't know.

 Take wood carving, for example.
 When you first learn it, your carving will look chunky, and it will be tough to recognize what it is.
-However, after practicing it over and over, your work becomes more refined and defined, until the finished product is a masterpiece of art.
+However, after practicing it repeatedly, your work becomes more refined and defined, until the finished product is a masterpiece of art.
 Muscle memory plays a big part in that.

 So, each life, I decide what I need to reteach my muscles to remember, then pull out that memory and start practicing.